FaolanH/pands-project/README.md

   ##### - plotting the data on histograms/boxplots, comparing the species or across one specific species e.g. comparing petal length across setosa, versicolor and virginica or showing the range of petal length (min to max) in one species
   ###### - This analysis can be viewed in the various output folders seen in this repository (histogram_outputs, boxplot_outputs, scatterplot_outputs, heatmap_outputs and pairplot_outputs).
   ##### - what libraries are available to help me display this data?
-  ###### - As listed in the references section, I used a series of libraries and packages to help me visualise this data: numpy, pandas, matplotlib, seaborn and sklearn.dataset
+  ###### - As listed in the references section, I used a series of libraries and packages to help me visualize this data: numpy, pandas, matplotlib, seaborn and sklearn.dataset
   ##### - can I use user input to ask the user what they want to see?
   ###### - Unfortunately, I did not get to investigate this element of the project, which would be interesting to consider for future projects
   ##### - investigate the pandas read.csv to see what can be done